 Although LED light bulbs were very energy efficient, they were not used as a light source because they were too dim, and a white LED had yet to be developed.
 They were already showing extended life spans many times that of a traditional light bulb.

-Today’s LED bulbs have an average life of 50,000 hours – that’s over 17 years of being on 8 hours a day, 365 days a year.
+Today’s LED light bulbs have an average life of 50,000 hours – that’s over 17 years of being on 8 hours a day, 365 days a year.

-In the 1980s, new materials improved the efficiency of LED bulbs and, more importantly, produced a 10-fold increase in brightness.
+In the 1980s, new materials improved the efficiency of LED light bulbs and, more importantly, produced a 10-fold increase in brightness.
 This enabled the new LED light bulbs to be used more widely in signs, barcode scanners, message displays, and medical applications.

 The break though, which was to turn LED light bulbs into a viable light source, came as recently as 2009, when a new process cut manufacturing costs at a stroke by 90%.